Brisbane with Kids: 15 Top Things to Do

 Address: Mount Coot-Tha, Toowong, Brisbane, Queensland

-At the Children's Art Center in QAGOMA (Queensland Art Gallery and Gallery of Modern Art) in South Bank, children can see world-class art and then use it as inspiration to create their own masterpieces in an activity center within the gallery.
+Wondering what to do with the little Picassos in your family?
+At the Children's Art Center in QAGOMA (Queensland Art Gallery and Gallery of Modern Art) in South Bank, they can see world-class art and use it as inspiration to create their own masterpieces in an activity center here.

 Multi-media activities supervised by experienced artists are themed around the current exhibits, such as Japanese gardens, sculpture, and hat designing.